elipinska/exchange-rate/README.md

 => 0.75301828216626422904449810279406692e0
 ```

+### Update FX rates

-Foreign exchange (FX) data can be updated by calling the ExchangeRate.fetch_rates method.
+FX data can be updated by calling the ExchangeRate.fetch_rates method.

 ```
 ExchangeRate.fetch_rates
 ```

 You can use a different source of FX data as long as it follows the structure of the <a href= "http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml">ECB's feed</a>.
 The unique namespace url is optional but can be useful <a href="http://www.nokogiri.org/tutorials/searching_a_xml_html_document.html#namespaces">to avoid name collisions</a>.